-Curbside Viewing to see the Rose Parade from the sidewalk is free.
-Spots are available on a first come, first-served basis.
+Curbside Viewing to from the sidewalk is free on a first come, first-served basis.
 The City of Pasadena lets people claim sidewalk viewing space along the parade route starting at noon the day before the parade.
 The best spots are taken soon after that.

 Overnight camping on the sidewalk is permitted, and fires (in fire-safe containers that are off the ground) are allowed if it's not windy.

 You can see the parade without camping out overnight, getting up at dawn, or spending a lot of money.
 Just use the handy guide to watching the Rose Parade the cheap way.
 It's also good if you decide to go at the last minute.

 See the Rose Parade Floats Up Close

 Few people know that watching the Rose Parade itself is not the best way to see those astonishing floats up close.
 On Rose Parade morning, sleep late while everyone else fights the crowds and watch on television.
 You'll be comfortable, and you can hear all the commentary.
 To see the floats up close:

 - See the Floats Being Made: As the finishing touches go on, some floats-in-progress are on view.
 You'll can see them under construction, up to about midday the day before the parade.
 Tickets are required.
 Find out how you can see the decorators in action.